Water Cooler Palm Beach

 The first months of his life, your child does not drink water.
 Everything that your baby needs is taken from breast or bottle feeding.
 This contains enough moisture, so your child does not need extra water.
 At the moment that your baby receives solid food in addition to milk, the amount of milk he drinks will slowly decrease.
 Your child therefore needs extra fluid, in addition to his milk feeds.
 The World Health Council (WHO) recommends giving your baby solid food from six months.
 Only after those six months would you be able to offer your child other drinks, starting with water or lukewarm tea without sugar.
 Some parents start with the introduction of solid food, namely between four and six months.
 These exercise snacks (supplementary food) are not yet a replacement for the milk feed.
-That is why your child does not need extra water at that moment, but only if the solid food replaces the milk feed.
+That is why your child does not need extra water from your water cooler Palm Beach at that moment, but only if the solid food replaces the milk feed.

 Does your child get breastfeeding?
 Then he will probably drink less often (often) at the breast, as he gets more solid food.
 You can also occasionally offer your child some water to get used to it.
 But in principle it is not necessary for the first year to give your baby extra water in addition to breastfeeding, because he receives sufficient fluid through the mother's milk.

 However, it is important that your child is allowed to drink from the breast on request.
 In this way he can indicate whether he is thirsty and arrange his own fluid intake